 - Once accepted, the debt agreement is binding on your creditors.

-- A debt agreement has less restrictions then declaring bankruptcy.
+- A debt agreement has fewer restrictions than declaring bankruptcy.

 - Your debt agreement will be listed on your credit report.

 - As your administrator, we are regulated by AFSA (Australian Financial Security Authority).